Learning To Spot Fake News: Start With A Gut Check

 His reasoning: Anything that appeals directly to the "lizard brain" is designed to short-circuit our critical thinking.
 And these kinds of appeals are very often created by active agents of deception.

-"We try to convince students to use strong emotions as the mental trigger," for the fact-checking habit, he says.
+"We try to convince students to use strong emotions as the mental trigger" for the fact-checking habit, he says.

 Caulfield is also the director of the Digital Polarization Initiative of the American Association of State Colleges and Universities's American Democracy Project.
 Starting this spring, the initiative will bring at least 10 universities together to promote web literacy.
 They will each adopt Caulfield's ebook as a text across several courses in different disciplines: from history to science to journalism.
 Students will fact-check, annotate and provide context to news stories that show up in social media feeds.